tibs/venv-intro/venv-intro-notes.rst

   Yes, windows works differently, so there's no equivalent to ``source``.
 Which is nice.

+.. note:: The Windows virtual environment directory provides activation scripts for CMD.EXE and Powershell, as I've said, but it also always includes the Bash activation script, as ``venv\Scripts\activate``, to allow for Windows users who are using Bash.

+.. note:: When using git bash (the bash installed with git on Windows) there seem to be occasional problems.
+For instance, I did not have permission to run the Python I had installed from the Windows App Store, but the Python installed from python.org worked OK.
+Also, some problems were observed at the CamPUG workshop in February 2020.
+However, if all goes well, you should be able to use ``venv/Scripts/activate`` to activate a git bash environment in the normal manner.

 In all cases, the next prompt should now start with ``(venv)`` - that is, the name of the virtual environment directory, in parentheses.